DERBY ARMS – RUTLAND & DERBY ARMS, 21-23 MILLSTONE LANE

 In August 1864, the Derby Arms renewed its licence, William Bray victuallar.

-By 1866, William Bray was listed as running the Rutland and Derby Arms.
+During 1866, when William Bray was listed as running the Rutland and Derby Arms.
 The reason for the name change seems to be on the demise and demolition of the Rutland Arms in Horsefair St 1865, the two names were joined together.
 This often happened if an owner or landlord moved pubs, they would take their original pubs name with them, add or change to their current one, so as to take their trade with them.

 1884 saw a strange case against landlord, William Bishop, for allowing gaming on his premises.
 The so called gaming occurred in the skittle alley, where customers were skittling, the loser buying the beer.
 A grocer, Alf Adkinson, who had been in the Rutland and Derby for about three hours, apparently lost his pipe in the alley, for which he was aggrieved.
 He decided to call in at the police station where he told the police he had witnessed the men playing skittles for beer and sixpence had been paid by the loser to the landlord when the beer was bought in.
 PC Jilks went along to the alley where he saw men playing for beer.